LukaszObara/Perceptron-Algorithm/README.md

 # Perceptron-Algorithm
 Simple perceptron algorithm used in supervised learning of binary classifiers.
-More information can be found
+More information can be found here

 https://en.wikipedia.org/wiki/Perceptron